ouahadi/availability/README.md

-# Availability Chrome Extension (MV3)
+# TimePaste

-Minimal boilerplate with Google Calendar integration.
+Chrome extension for generating and sharing your calendar availability in any timezone.
+Connect your Google Calendar and easily share your available times with others, automatically converted to their timezone.

 ## Setup